 Tree Pruning Management Plan

-While it is our goal to prune all public trees, especially residential trees, within that 6 year cycle, there may be years where extenuating circumstances require recalculated decisions that could alter the length of time between pruning cycles.
-Our current 6-year projection of Zone Pruning can be viewed using this interactive and searchable map.
+While it is our goal to prune all public trees, especially residential trees, within that 6-year cycle, there may be years where extenuating circumstances require recalculated decisions that could alter the length of time between pruning cycles.

 Have questions regarding whether or not the public tree in front of your home is a candidate for removal?
 If so please review our Frequently Asked Questions (PDF) for answers to most of the common tree removal questions our office receives.